 Great Blakenham Parish Council

 We still have vacancies for councillors.
 If you would like to find out more, please join the next meeting and see what it’s all about or contact the clerk.
-Having more councillors means that the council can take on more projects, so please give it serious consideration.
+Having more councillors means that the council is in a position to take on more projects, so please give it serious consideration.

-Stay safe and well and have a wonderful Easter!
+Stay safe and well in these difficult times.
 Thank you for reading this and for your interest in the work of your parish council.